How I passed Scrum.org’s PAL-EBM certification

 Some insights from the other side

 Once you have gone through all the materials a few times, you need to start getting into the EBM mindset.
+Business agility is what we’re chasing.
 Here are some principles to remember.
 These are rough notes I made as I went along in my preparation to keep me in the EBM mindset.
 I’ll use these notes myself as a checklist to apply EBM to my work.

 The critical thing to remember is the purpose of EBM.
 At its heart, it is a framework to help an organisation review and improve its ability to deliver value to its customers.
 Keep this question at the front of your mind: what should I do to drive value in a complex world?